ihmeuw/vivarium_cluster_tools/docs/source/branch.rst

 When investigating a research question with the Vivarium framework, it usually becomes necessary to vary aspects of a model configuration in order to evaluate the uncertainty of model outputs or to explore different scenarios based on model parameters.
-Without any extra tooling this would require manually manipulating the configuration file and re-running for each desired change which would quickly get out of hand.
+Without any extra tooling this would require manually manipulating the model specification file and re-running for each desired change which would quickly get out of hand.
 The branches file helps us do this in a convenient way.
 This section will detail the common ways simulations are varied and the different aspects of a branches file that help us do this.